Blind identification of Ambisonic reduced room impulse response: Experiments

-The chosen evaluation metrics are aimed to reflect the algorithms' ability to recover directions and relative delays of early echoes.
-First, the ground truth RIRs are shifted to temporal origin, such that the strongest wavefront (the direct propagation component) is located at $t=0$.
-Then, $15$ most dominant peaks of its delay-magnitude representation $\zeta_{\vect{h}}(t)$ are selected, for which we record the corresponding delays.
-We independently apply the same peak-picking procedure to the delay-magnitude representation of a given estimate, and retain only those peaks within a two-sample temporal neighborhood of the ground truth wavefronts (hence, the relative delay error tolerance is $0.5$~ms).
-The percentage of retained peaks is to be interpreted as a detection rate indicator.
+is to be interpreted as a detection rate indicator.
 Indeed, since the number of retrieved peaks is equal for both ground truth and the estimate, detection precision and recall have the same value.
-For all ground truth and estimated wavefronts, we find the closest (in the least squared sense) SH vectors $\{\vect{y}\}$, parametrized by the directions $\{(\theta,\phi)\}$.
-We use these directions to evaluate angular errors between an estimate and the associated ground truth wavefront.
-Finally, given that measured RIRs do not perfectly obey the structure of analytic SH vectors, we also evaluate the coherence between the ``raw'' ground truth vectors $\vect{h}(t)$, and their estimates.
+For all ground truth wavefronts and retained estimates, we then find the closest (in the least squared sense) SH vectors $\vect{y}_{\ing{i}} := \vect{y}(\theta_{\ing{i}},\phi_{\ing{i}})$, respectively $\tilde{\vect{y}}_{\ing{j}} = \tilde{\vect{y}}(\tilde{\theta}_{\ing{j}},\tilde{\phi}_{\ing{j}})$, parametrized by the appropriate azimuth and elevation values.
+We use these directions to evaluate angular errors between an estimate and the associated ground truth wavefront: